SAP-samples/s4hana-microsoft-team-app-integration/Schedule SAP S4HANA ABAP Job/README.md

 In this section we will configure the OAuth Client and OAuth Profile in the SAP S/4HANA.
 The OAuth Client and Oauth Profile will be used along with the RFC Destination we just created in the SAP S/4HANA ABAP backgroud job to enable the communication.

 1. Go back to the main page of SAP S/4HANA On-Premises in SAP GUI.
-Enter the transaction code OA2C_CONFIG to open the OAuth 2.0 Clients web application.
+Enter the transaction code **OA2C_CONFIG** to open the **OAuth 2.0 Clients web application**.
 Click the create button to create a new OAuth 2.0 client.

     ![tempsnip](https://user-images.githubusercontent.com/29527722/207477632-1aba580c-56bc-407a-8e30-b79087fa36f6.png)